- Written by Dr.Mehmet Demircioglu

 For a healed overharvested FUE donor area, SMP may soften the way scalp shows through short hair, but it cannot put donor hair back.
 I judge it as camouflage, not repair.
 That difference matters because pigment may reduce contrast between scalp and hair, while the extracted follicles, spacing pattern, and scar texture remain the same.

-The decision is not simply whether a technician can place dots.
-The safer question is whether the donor skin is mature, the main problem is color contrast, the haircut goal is realistic, and future repair options will not be made harder.
+This is not simply about whether a technician can place dots.
+The safer question is whether the donor area is mature, the main problem is color contrast, the haircut goal is realistic, and future repair options will not be made harder.
 For me, SMP should be planned only after the donor problem is understood.

 A patient may say the donor area is overharvested because the back of the head looks patchy after a short haircut.
 Sometimes that is true.
 Sometimes the donor is still recovering, the haircut is exposing temporary shock loss, or the extraction pattern is only visible under harsh light.
 Before SMP is discussed, the donor area must be judged as a healed pattern, not as a panic photo.

 I separate early healing from permanent donor loss before pigment is considered.
-For surgery that is still recent, patchy donor area after FUE explains why waiting can change the picture.
+If surgery is still recent, the guide to a patchy donor area after FUE explains why waiting can change the picture.
 A mature overharvested donor is different.
 It shows depleted density, repeated extraction gaps, or visible dot scarring after enough time has passed for healing to settle.

-I also look at whether the donor was weak before surgery.
-A naturally low-density donor can look exposed even if the extraction was not extreme.
+The starting donor quality matters too.
+A donor area that was naturally sparse can look exposed even if the extraction was not extreme.
 In other patients, real donor area overharvesting has removed too much from zones that should have been protected.
 The SMP decision changes depending on which problem we are seeing.

 Scalp micropigmentation creates tiny pigment impressions in the scalp.
 It can reduce the visual gap between pale skin and darker short hair.
 In a donor area, that may soften FUE dots, lighter patches, and the contrast around depleted zones.
-That contrast change is why some patients feel more comfortable with a very short haircut after careful pigment work.
+That contrast change may help selected patients at a tested clipper length, but it does not guarantee that a very short fade will hide extraction spacing, scar texture, or uneven donor density.

 But SMP does not increase hair count.
 It does not thicken hair shafts.
 It does not rebuild a safe donor zone.
-The broader article on SMP with hair transplant results explains the same principle in other contexts.
+The same limit applies when SMP is used for scars or thin density areas after a hair transplant.
 Pigment can create a shadow effect, but the eye still reads texture, hair direction, and density when the head moves in real light.

-That is the main limit in an overharvested donor area.
-If the problem is mostly contrast, SMP may help.
-If the problem is missing volume, raised scars, uneven extraction, or very thin remaining hair, pigment alone may make the scalp darker without making the donor look natural.
+This is the main limit in an overharvested donor area.
+SMP may help when the issue is mostly contrast.
+When the issue is missing volume, raised scars, uneven extraction, or very thin remaining hair, pigment alone may make the scalp darker without making the donor look natural.

 Use the four slide donor camouflage review below before treating pigment as a simple repair.